SM-KM/omega/README.md

    Together, this guarantees that every action from the login to the payment, is intentional, verified, and secure.

-#Potential expansions:
+# Potential expansions:

-         Parental control for extension cards with the ability to monitor or block card usage.
+         -Parental control for extension cards with the ability to monitor or block card usage.
-         Digital widgets to monitor different cards without having to log in to the app.
+         -Digital widgets to monitor different cards without having to log in to the app.
-         Filters to monitor purchases by category.
+         -Filters to monitor purchases by category.
-         Geolocation of card usage.
+         -Geolocation of card usage.